-Chairs Jeff and Lynda Bussgang invite you to save the date for a night in the classroom at the Facing History New England Benefit Dinner on Monday, May 4.
+Chairs Jeff and Lynda Bussgang invite you to join us for a night in the classroom at the Facing History New England Benefit Dinner on Thursday, May 7.
 This one of a kind event will celebrate and support Facing History’s work to empower students in New England and around the world to use knowledge and compassion to stand up to bigotry and hate.

 Boston Park Plaza Hotel